 This one is a classic musical theatre duet for a reason — it’s beautiful and so haunting.
 We love that it works for a male and a female singer of any age.
 In most cases, it’s sung by a soprano and a bass/baritone, but a tenor with a hefty bottom range might be able to make it work.
 Also, it’s certainly low enough to be appropriate for a mezzo.
 The two vocal lines often sing in unison, but it works — and it makes those little moments of harmony that much more affecting.

-This duet is best for a man and a woman with some serious chemistry.
+This is one of the Broadway duets that’s best for a man and a woman with some serious chemistry.
 In the musical (Kiss Me, Kate), the characters’ relationship is a bit fraught, which gives you the chance to infuse a bit of hurt and anger in there with the obvious passion and adoration.
 The real challenge on this one is finding decent sheet music for a duet; in many versions, it’s offered as a soprano solo.

 7. For a Man and a Woman with Excellent Comedic Instincts: “The Song That Goes Like This”